usalu/semio/README.md

     <img alt="Analogies" src="docs/conceptual/analogies.svg">
 </picture>

+semio is intended to become an open ecosystem for component-based design of architecture.
+The decomposition of a design by a graph enables a collaborative, scalable and cross-platform design process.
+Instead of 3D blobs, proprietary or documentary file formats from which it is difficult to extract individual parts, the heart of semio consists of a linked data model.
+All components can be easily shared, searched and reused.
+Unlike existing data models, not every design is squeezed into a handful of standard types such as floors, walls or windows, but you can define more individual, complex and flexible types, which can be freely combined via a generalized port mechanism.

 ## Getting started

 ### Requirements
-- Windows 11
+- Windows
-- Rhino 7 with Grasshopper 1
+- Rhino 7
-- Hops from the Rhino Package Manger
+- Hops package from the Rhino Package Manger

 > NOTE: Hops (in reality Rhino.Compute) needs certain runtimes which are not by default installed.
 The developers probably didn't notice because every one had Visual Studio already installed.
 You can fix this by installing [Visual Studio](https://visualstudio.microsoft.com/) and install .NET for desktop development.
 ![Visual Studio .NET](docs/installation/visual-studio-dotnet.png)